Walking in North Corfu

 Links to other Corfu Walks areas

-Much of the final three days of the course of the Corfu Trail wends its way through the North Corfu walking area, crossing the Massif near its highest point.
+THe final sectionof the Corfu Trail wends its way through the North Corfu walking area, crossing the Massif near its highest point.
 In reverse, the Corfu Trail links the North Corfu area with the North West walking area at the Rekini Bridge just north of the Troumpetta Pass.

 Updating Walking in North Corfu